Breadcrumb

 Image requirements: Maximum file size 2 MB, Save as JPEG, Minimum size: 1000 pixels in the largest dimension, Maximum size: 2000 pixels in the largest dimension.

 Videos requirements: Maximum running time 10 minutes, total for all videos if no photography is submitted.
 Maximum running time 5 minutes, total for all videos if also submitting photographs.
 Please specify in the description if you are sending an excerpt from a longer work.
 Please also specify your role in the production.
 Links to media hosted on YouTube and Vimeo are strongly recommended (no restriction on file size).
-The video must be "Public" on Vimeo or YouTube.
-If uploading directly to SlideRoom, maximum file size of 250MB in one of the following formats: m4v, .mov, .mp4, .wmv.
+Videos can be uploaded directly to your Portfolio in the Application Status Portal.
+If uploading directly, the maximum file size is 5 GB in the following formats: .3g2, .3gp, .avi, .m2v, .m4v, .mkv, .mov, .mpeg, .mpg, .mp4, .mxf, .webm, .wmv.
+There is also an option to add a link for work hosted publicly on external websites (e.g. YouTube, Vimeo, Google Drive).

 Studio Art Portfolio Requirements